Elon Musk questions good of Twitter, then says he's going offline

 Elon Musk seems to be having an existential social media crisis.
-The usually Twitter-happy founder of Tesla and SpaceX announced Friday he is "going offline" after first tweeting "Not sure about good of Twitter."
+The usually Twitter-happy founder of Tesla and SpaceX announced Friday that he's "going offline" after first tweeting "Not sure about good of Twitter."

 We can slide these tweets right in next to the definition of "vaguebooking."
 You OK, Elon?

 This isn't the first time Musk has expressed mixed emotions about Twitter.
 He said he deleted his Twitter account in June, but the account remained active.
-His Twitter activities sometimes get him in trouble, like when the Securities and Exchange Commission came down hard on some of his Tesla-related tweets in early 2019.
+His Twitter activities sometimes get him in trouble, like when the Securities and Exchange Commission came down hard on some of his Tesla-related tweets early this year.

 Musk previously went offline in October, but announced it would only be for a few days.
 He didn't offer a timeline for this latest step away from Twitter.